Stephanie Cutter

 Stephanie Cutter (born October 22, 1968) is an American communications and political consultant.
-She served as an advisor to President Barack Obama, President Bill Clinton, First Lady Michelle Obama and Vice President Kamala Harris.
+She was an advisor to President Barack Obama, President Bill Clinton, First Lady Michelle Obama and Vice President Kamala Harris.
 She previously worked in campaign and communications roles for other prominent Democrats including Ted Kennedy and John Kerry.

 In 2013, she co-founded Precision Strategies, a political consulting firm, with fellow Obama campaign alumni Jen O'Malley Dillon and Teddy Goff.
 During the 2020 election, she was producer of the all-virtual Democratic National Convention, and following Joe Biden's victory, she was tapped to act as producer of the 2021 inauguration, which included mostly virtual festivities.
+In 2026, she became an advisor to the gambling platform Kalshi.

 Early life and education

 Cutter was born in Taunton, Massachusetts, and was raised in nearby Raynham, Massachusetts.
 She graduated from Bridgewater-Raynham Regional High School in 1986.
 She received a B.A. degree from Smith College and a J.D. degree from Georgetown Law School.